-REI Co-op continues to improve its in-house line, and the versatile Traverse is the company’s leading backpacking pack.
-Updated for 2018, it retains the characteristics that have made the pack a success, including high levels of comfort, thoughtful organization, and a quality build that can compete with any brand on the market.
-The tweaks to the new pack were small but meaningful: REI redesigned the lid system that doubles as a removable daypack and fine-tuned the lumbar padding, among other things.
-We tested the Traverse on multiple backpacking trips including the challenging Huemul Circuit in Patagonia, and below we break down its carrying comfort, weight, organization, ventilation, durability, and more.
+REI Co-op continues to improve its in-house line.
+The versatile Traverse is the company’s leading backpacking pack and features high levels of comfort, thoughtful organization, and a quality build that can compete with any brand on the market.
+We tested the Traverse on multiple backpacking trips including the challenging Huemul Circuit in Patagonia, and below we break down its carrying comfort, weight, organization, ventilation, durability, fit, and more.
 To see how the Traverse stacks up, see our article on the best backpacking packs.

-With ample cushioning and a well-thought-out design, the REI Traverse 70 is an extremely comfortable pack, even while hauling big loads over tough terrain.
-The suspended mesh back panel is both supportive and facilitates plenty of airflow—it’s reminiscent of Osprey’s mesh “AG” (anti-gravity) system, and that’s a pretty big compliment.
-Compared to a traditional back panel that consists mostly of foam padding, this modern design hits the mark in combining carrying comfort and breathability.
+With ample cushioning and a well-thought-out design, the REI Co-op Traverse 70 is an extremely comfortable pack, even while hauling big loads over tough terrain.
+The suspended mesh backpanel is both supportive and facilitates plenty of airflow—it’s reminiscent of Osprey’s mesh “AG” (anti-gravity) system, and that’s a pretty big compliment.
+Compared to a traditional backpanel that consists mostly of foam padding, this modern design hits the mark in combining carrying comfort and breathability.
 In addition, the shoulder straps and hipbelt are plush in terms of padding and have a premium feel.

 A signature feature on REI’s Traverse and Flash lines of backpacking packs are the strap systems on the bottom of each side called UpLift.
 This system tightens your load much like a compression sack does with a sleeping bag, resulting in a more compact and evenly balanced pack.
 To use UpLift, you fill the Traverse without the straps tightened, then pull them snug to bring the load against your lower back.
 The end result can make the bag look a bit like the hump of a camel, but with serious benefits in terms of reducing strain on your back and hips.
 We carried a heavy load on the Huemul Circuit in Patagonia and were surprised at how few adjustments we had to make.
 Put simply, UpLift works.

-Another change with the new Traverse is a redesign to the lumbar support.
-When testing the old pack, we immediately noticed that the lumbar protruded into the lower back more than usual, but it wasn’t a deal breaker (it wasn’t perfect, but we appreciated the firmness).
-On the 2018 Traverse, however, REI kept the lumbar pad firm and comfortable while minimizing the profile.
+When testing the past-generation version of this pack, we immediately noticed that the lumbar protruded into the lower back more than usual, but it wasn’t a deal breaker.
+It wasn’t perfect, but we appreciated the firmness.
+On the latest version of the Traverse, however, REI kept the lumbar pad firm and comfortable while minimizing the profile.
 This means less protrusion and more comfort without altering the overall design of the pack in a negative way.

-The 2018 version of the REI Traverse 70 comes in at 4 pounds 14 ounces in the medium size, which puts it squarely in the heavy hauler category.
-For comparison, the 2018 Gregory Baltoro 75 weighs slightly more at 4 pounds 15.4 ounces with 5 additional liters of capacity, while the Osprey Atmos AG 65 is 4 pounds 9 ounces and a little smaller than the Traverse.
-All three packs are meant for those who prioritize carrying comfort, features, and durability over weight.
+The REI Traverse 70 comes in at 4 pounds 14 ounces in the medium size, which puts it squarely in the heavy hauler category.
+For comparison, both the Gregory Baltoro 75 (4 lbs.
+15.4 oz.) and Osprey Aether AG 70 (5 lbs.
+3.4 oz.) weigh slightly more (and you get an additional 5 liters of capacity with the Gregory), while the Osprey Atmos AG 65 is 4 pounds 9 ounces and a little smaller than the Traverse.
+All three packs are meant for those who prioritize carrying comfort, features, and durability over weight savings.

 For those who want to move faster and lighter, there are plenty of other backpacking packs to choose from.
-REI Co-op’s own Flash 65 is more than a pound lighter at 3 pounds 10 ounces, and we really like the simplicity and functionally of a pack like the Granite Gear Crown2 60 at just 2 pounds 6 ounces (for more information, see our in-depth Crown2 60 review).
+For example, we really like the simplicity and functionally of a pack like the Granite Gear Crown2 60 at just 2 pounds 5.8 ounces (for more information, see our in-depth Crown2 60 review).
 Further, there are industry-leading ultralight options like the Osprey Exos, Gossamer Gear Mariposa, and Zpacks Arc Blast.
-But despite the attraction, keep in mind that these packs are made to carry light loads (usually around 30 pounds or less) and use lower denier fabrics that are considerably less durable.
+But despite the attraction, keep in mind that these packs are made to carry lighter loads (usually around 30 pounds or less) and use lower-denier fabrics that are considerably less durable.
 The Traverse is a heavy pack, but you do get a lot in return in terms of comfort and toughness.

 It’s worth noting that we experienced some minor fraying in two small spots at the top of the pack near the arch of the metal frame.
 We subjected the Traverse to a lot of rough use, taking it on multiple backpacking trips, bringing it all the way down from Seattle to Patagonia, and not thinking much about pack care in the process.
-Having said all that, the nylon shell fabric is fraying on the same small place on both sides.
+That said, the nylon shell fabric is fraying on the same small place on both sides.
 It’s unlikely that it’s from bushwhacking but possible that it’s from throwing the pack around.
-After some research, we haven’t found other user complaints about similar fraying, but will keep an eye out and update this review if the issue turns out to be widespread.
+After some research, we found a couple user complaints about similar fraying, but this is understandable for a piece of gear that gets put through the wringer regularly.

 The Traverse comes in three sizes and fits true.
 We tested our normal men’s size medium and the fit was excellent.
 In terms of adjustability, the shoulder straps can be moved up and down via Velcro that connects to the main portion of the pack.
 Further, the shoulder straps and hipbelt on the Traverse are interchangeable, which is a great feature.
 This allows you to buy one in a different size than the pack (REI sells men’s and women’s Traverse shoulder straps and hipbelts separately for $30 each).
-For reference, the Osprey Atmos AG does not have interchangeable hipbelts or shoulder straps while the Gregory Baltoro does.
+All in all, given the levels of customization and adjustability, most people should be able to get a good all-around fit.

 What We Like